Free Fast Shipping On All Orders

 “Heat and humidity can accelerate the breakdown of sunscreen,” says Susan Booth, who oversees sunscreen testing at Consumer Reports.
 “If the bottle is in your car or bathroom, the temperature fluctuations may have affected the product.
 But if it’s been kept at room temperature, you’re good to go.”

-STORAGE MISTAKE #2: REFRIGERATOR
+STORAGE MISTAKE #2: STORING SUNSCREEN IN THE REFRIGERATOR

 While it might feel good to put on a cold lotion on a hot day, don't do it!
 Extremely cold temperatures can be just as harmful to your sunscreen as heat because it can cause the formula to separate and become unstable.

-STORAGE MISTAKE #3: BATHROOM
+STORAGE MISTAKE #3: STORING SUNSCREEN IN THE BATHROOM

 One of the most common places to keep our SPF and other skincare products is the bathroom.
 While it may be the most convenient, it’s also the most deadly for your lotions and potions (sunscreen included).
 Why?